 We may earn revenue from the products available on this page and participate in affiliate programs.

 New York City kitchens are notorious for their tiny galleys, awkward footprints, and nonexistent storage.
 Only the most fearless, most imaginative New Yorkers would dare to dream of updated appliances or an open-concept layout.
-Maggie Burns latest clients—a close friend from Toronto and her husband—are among said visionaries.
-While the native Canadian was tasked with reimagining the couple’s Gramercy Park condo, it was their shoebox-sized kitchen that required the most attention.
+Maggie Burns‘s latest clients—a close friend from Toronto and her husband—are among said visionaries.
+While the native Canadian was tasked with reimagining the couple’s entire Gramercy Park condo, it was their shoebox-sized kitchen that required the most attention.

 Functionality and visibility were the main objectives of the seven-month-long gut renovation, which included all new flooring, a full bathroom makeover, and expanding the kitchen and dining areas.
-Coming in under $40,000, Burns opted for a timeless, whitewashed scheme for the kitchen remodel—carving out room for a generous island, a tiny wine fridge, and killer dinner parties in the process.
+Coming in under $40,000, Burns opted for a timeless, neutral scheme for the kitchen remodel—carving out room for a generous island, a tiny wine fridge, and killer dinner parties in the process.

 Prior to the transformation, the kitchen was an isolated galley, completely independent from the dining room.
 With little room for light (let alone hosting friends), Burns’ first priority was expanding into the main living space by blowing out the dividing wall that once housed the refrigerator and adding a spacious center island with room for seating.